 - 60% fail after six months

 - Failure to gauge one’s progress

 Honestly, not at all surprised by these numbers or by the reasons for them.
 They’ve certainly proven true in my life over the years.

 What I have found to be effective instead is having life themes that integrate into every facet of my life.
 They have to be biblically-based, though, or even this approach fails to be effective over the long term.

 You’ll may look at the themes I’m about to share and think they are simply positive-thinking mantras.
-And to some extent you’d be right.
-But they’re more than that.
+To some extent you’d be right, but they’re more than that.
 They also remind me of where I’ve been and what I’ve come through, and they motivate me to continue into where I’m being led.